2cu-1001/24-1_formalLanguage_HW2/README.md

-Projeect file of DFA2NFA converter implemented with C++
+Project file of DFA2NFA converter implemented with C++